aDotInTheVoid/boxcars/docs/report/report.md

 \begin{abstract}
 ```

 The Rust programming language is pretty cool.
 However, it could be better.
+What if it was good?

 ```{=latex}
 \end{abstract}